Introduction to JavaScript Iterate Array

 - array: It is the array on which we are iterating.

-- callback: This is the first parameter which is a function that is a predicate which returns true if we want that particular element in the desired array else false.
+- callback: This is the first parameter, a function that is a predicate that returns true if we want that particular element in the desired array or else false.

-- currentValue: This is the second parameter which is the element in the original array which is currently being processed.
+- currentValue: This is the second parameter, the element in the original array currently being processed.

 - thisArgument: This is the value that is to be used as this value in the callback function.